 Conclusion

 It's easy to overspend while traveling.
 However, there are ways to prevent it.
-Stick to your budget, have a credit card and/or ATM card with no foreign transaction fees, know where to exchange money, and use rewards points.
-These things allow you to keep your costs in check and fully enjoy your trip as you save money while traveling internationally.
+Stick to your budget, have a credit card and ATM card with no foreign transaction fees, know where to exchange money, and know how to use rewards points.
+These things allow you to keep your costs in check and fully enjoy your trip while saving money while traveling internationally.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.